 The Kodiak Field is producing from two wells, which are completed in the Middle Miocene sands.
 These wells are flowing through the Devils Tower Spar platform, which is operated by ENI US Operating Co.
 Inc. ("ENI").
 One of these wells, the Kodiak-3 infill well, was brought online in April 2021.
-The well experienced production issues and was shut-in.
-In March 2022, the Company commenced operations to plug back and side-track the original Kodiak-3 infill well.
-The well was sidetracked, and the Kodiak-3ST well was brought online in September 2022.
-Well results and initial production were in line with expectations, however well productivity declined through the end of the third quarter of 2022.
-Workover plans have been developed and are expected to commence around the middle of 2024.
+The well experienced production issues and was sidetracked and brought back online in September 2022.
+Well results and initial production were in line with expectations, however well productivity declined thereafter.
+Workover operations were completed in July 2024 and successfully restored the well productivity.